rickstaa/stable-gym/CONTRIBUTING.md

 ## Documentation guidelines

-See the [documentation guidelines](https://rickstaa.dev/stable-gym/dev/doc_dev.html) for more information on how to contribute to the documentation.
+See the [documentation guidelines](https://rickstaa.dev/stable-gym/dev/doc_dev.html) for more information on contributing to the documentation.

 ## Any contributions you make will be under the MIT Software License